appbaseio/Docs/content/docs/data/Import.md

 abc import --src_type=firestore --sac_path=<path_to_service_account_credentials> <elasticsearch_uri>
 ```

-Read more about it [here](https://medium.appbase.io/cli-for-indexing-from-firestore-to-elasticsearch-80286fc8e58b)
+Read more about it over [here](https://medium.appbase.io/cli-for-indexing-from-firestore-to-elasticsearch-80286fc8e58b)

 ---

 ##Rest API
 This is just getting started with Rest API.
-You can read more about it over [here](https://rest.appbase.io/)
+You can read more about it over [here](https://rest.appbase.io/).

 ### Setup